-Name of school/setting Child's name Group/class/form Date of birth Child's address Medical diagnosis or condition Date Review date Family Contact Information Name Phone no. (work) (home) (mobile) Name Relationship to child Phone no. (work) (home) (mobile) Clinic/Hospital Contact Name Phone no. G.P.
-Name Phone no. Who is responsible for providing

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc Name of medication, dose, method of administration, when to be taken, side effects, contra-indications, administered by/self-administered with/without supervision Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for school visits/trips etc Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when copied ⊢∩rm CODIDO · TO
+Name of school/setting

+Child's name

+Group/class/form

+Date of birth

+Child's address

+Medical diagnosis or condition

+Date

+Review date

+Family Contact Information

+Name

+Phone no. (work)

+(home)

+(mobile)

+Name

+Relationship to child

+Phone no. (work)

+(home)

+(mobile)

+Clinic/Hospital Contact

+Name

+Phone no.

+G.P.

+Name

+Phone no.

+Who is responsible for providing support in school

+Describe medical needs and give deta treatments, facilities, equipment or dev ils of child's symptoms, triggers, signs, vices, environmental issues etc

+administration, when to be taken, side effects, lf-administered with/without supervision

+Daily care requirements

+Specific support for the pupil's educational, social and emotional needs

+Arrangements for school visits/trips etc

+A traingomente for concer violes, tripe etc

+Other information

+Describe what constitutes an emergency, and the action to take if this occurs

+Who is responsible in an emergency (state if different for off-site activities)

+Plan developed with

+Staff training needed/undertaken - who, what, when